avdyushin/UDF_Swift/README.md

 That's basically it.

-In this tutorial you will see how to build sample iOS application using exiting unidirectional framework.
+In this tutorial you will see how to build sample iOS application using `ReSwift` framework that provides unidirectional data flow pattern implementation.

 ## About application

-We are going to build simple application to allow users track they frequently data.
+We are going to build simple application that allows users track their frequently collected data.
 It could be let's say mileage each month or outcome per day.

 The main screen (overview) is the place where users can view all created project,